 This multi-channel approach ensures that your message reaches the customer in various forms, significantly increasing the likelihood of recovering abandoned carts.

-4. It’s on us - Free Gifts & Bonus items
+4. It’s on us - Free gifts & bonus items

 Adding a complimentary gift to purchases during Black Friday can be a game-changer for small businesses.
 This strategy is about more than generosity, it's a smart marketing tactic that employs consumer psychology.

-What they are: Free gifts are bonus items or services offered to customers when they make a purchase.
+Free gifts are bonus items or services offered to customers when they make a purchase.
 It could range from practical items that complement the purchase, like different coloured laces with a pair of trainers, to branded merchandise or a complimentary service.

-What’s more, a 2021 study found that switching it up and offering the main item as a free gift increased sales by 78%!
+A 2021 study found that switching it up and offering the main item as a free gift increased sales by 78%!
 This not only helps with retention but also builds customer loyalty, as receiving a gift can create a positive association with your brand.

-How to do it: Carefully select a gift that has real value to the customer and enhances the main purchase.
+Carefully select a gift that has real value to the customer and enhances the main purchase.
 For instance, a beauty salon might offer a free mini-product with every service booking.
 Ensure that the gift is prominently featured in all promotional materials and on your website.

 For an extra touch, personalise the gift where possible — a small step that can significantly increase customer satisfaction.
 Additionally, use this tactic as a way to clear out excess stock, it helps you manage inventory while also delighting customers.